In a recent post, Bruxy Cavey comments:

 This is an invited guest post on Bart Ehrman’s oft-repeated claim that Mark 1:2 contains a “mistake.”
 We are delighted that Prof. Duquette was willing to lend his expertise to this question.

-In this series of 7 posts, Professor Richard Davis examines the principle arguments given by Bruxy Cavey against the doctrine of biblical inerrancy.
+In this series of 11 posts, Professor Richard Davis examines the principle arguments given by Bruxy Cavey against the doctrines of biblical inerrancy and authority.

 Paul says to Timothy that “All Scripture is God-breathed…and useful” (2 Tim 3:16).
 Recently, I’ve noticed some pastors and professors claiming that even if what God breathes out is flatly in error, that shouldn’t deter us from using it.
 It comes from God and it contains errors.
 Nevertheless, says Bruxy Cavey, “You should use it, it’s really useful!
 Try it sometime, really useful book!” (link).
 Scripture might be false (and no doubt is in many places), but it’s useful all the same.
 Our question is: Is Bruxy right?
 Continue reading